Presentation

 .
 The OID is the SHA1 determined from the file content.

 Images, videos, sounds are processed.
-Indeed, The NoteWriter will optimize these medias like this:
+The NoteWriter will optimize these medias like this:

 - Audios are converted to MP3.